Our MOTTO

 Wedding date:

-2. How to Set Your Wedding date
+2. Tips for Choosing Your Wedding date

 Wedding Budget:

-3. How to Create Your 'Guestimate' Budget
+3. Tips for Crafting Your 'Guestimate' Budget

 *** FYI: We suggest that you use this, Five-year/five-minute rule of thumb to help you along.

-Wedding menu:
+Wedding Menu:

-5. How to Create Your Wedding Menu
+5. Tips for Crafting Your Wedding Menu

 *** FYI: Caterers usually charge per plate/person.
 This means, if a caterer charges, let’s say $70 per plate/person, and you decide on inviting 150 guests, well your bill will look something like this: 150 guests @ $70 per plate/person = $10,500 plus tax.
 This could only account for the food or for a package option that includes wait staff, linens, utensils, kitchen staff, and other items.
 This really depends on the caterer you find and what they offer.
 Read before signing, or better yet, hire a wedding planner ( day-of-service ) to review your contract before making that decision.

-Wedding venue:
+Wedding Venue:

-6. How to Select Your Wedding Venue
+6. Suggestions for Choosing Your Wedding Venue

-7. How to Select Your Wedding Dress
+7. Advice for Choosing the Your Wedding Dress

-Bridal party:
+Bridal Party:

 8. How to Select Your Bridal Party